by Jane Laskey

 If the answers to these questions are yes, I know I can hold my head high and walk into any room full of confidence.
 I am alive.
 I am healthy.
-I am loving.
+I am loving it.
 When I look in the mirror, the woman smiling back at me is beautiful.

 You are beautiful.

 Jane Laskey is the founder of Plain Jane’s Guide to Happiness.
-She is a 50+ woman from Minnesota who describers herself as a seeker of bliss, creative junkie and work in progress, determined to make the second half of her life the best ever.
+She is a 50+ woman from Minnesota who describes herself as a seeker of bliss, a creative junkie, and a work in progress, determined to make the second half of her life the best.
 To do so, she focuses on the things that make her feel alive and ditching the things that don’t.
-In her inspiring blog, she shares personal experiences, deep thoughts and eternal optimism.
+In her inspiring blog, she shares personal experiences, deep thoughts, and eternal optimism.

 - image 1 source: Karolina Grabowska from Pixabay

 - image 2 source: Terrillo Walls from Pexels

 - images 3-5 sources: posted with permission from Jane Laskey